spinnaker/spinnaker/README.md

 Gate
 ====

-You are standing in an open field woest of a white house, with a boarded front door.
+You are standing in an open field west of a white house, with a boarded front door.